Honestpuck/jss_tools/README.md

 #### Design decisions

 When working with the JSS the most expensive part of the operation is always the query to the JSS.
 This is why none of these routines actually perform the query.
 I leave the decision about when to do it to you.

+#### examples.py

+A tiny file with an example of the old style and new style.
+For more examples look in `test.py`.

+#### tools_convert.py

+I've started working on some routines to take the string data and convert _that_ to python data.
+This is extremely limited at the moment, it's basically a proof of concept for later work.